veertuinc/anka-docs/anka-build-cloud/Advanced Security Features/openid-authentication.md

 ###### Important
 - Requires an Anka Enterprise Plus license.
 - It currently only protects the UI/Dashboard and is not available for API or others types of protection.
-- You must have at least one node with a `Enterprise` or higher license joined to the Controller for these features to work.
+- You must have all Nodes licensed with Enterprise or higher for these features to enable.
 - Your Nodes will lose connection until you join them using the new credential.
 - We currently only support `Code/Explicit Flow`.
 {{< /hint >}}